Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Implementation, interests and first application of the new methodology

-The simulated experiment consisted in a scan of 144 by 144 positions with a lateral interval of 250 pm, permitting an overlap ratio of 78.7 \% among the areas covered in neighboring acquisitions.
-No MTF was included, and dose-limitation was ensured post-simulation through the approach reported in ref. \cite{LalandecRobert2025}, i.e. leading to sparse frames faithfully modeling quantization effects.
-There, expectancies $N_{e^-}$ in the number of counts per pattern were given values of 16 to 1024, leading to a variety of doses.
+The simulated experiment consisted in a scan of 144 by 144 positions with a lateral interval of 250 pm, permitting an overlap ratio of 78.7\% among the areas covered in neighboring acquisitions.
+No MTF was included.
+Dose-limitation was ensured post-simulation, on the binned frames, through the approach reported in ref. \cite{LalandecRobert2025}, i.e. under a random pixel selection repeated a number of times $n\left(\vec{r}_s\right)$, itself satisfying Poisson statistics.
+This then leads to sparse frames faithfully modeling quantization effects.
+Expectancies $N_{e^-}$ in the number of counts per pattern were given values of 16 to 1024, leading to a variety of doses.
+Examples of the resulting binned and dose-limited patterns are available in figure \ref{fig:simpatterns}, for a single scan position located at the edge of the virus, thus reflecting maximum scattering condition.
 The final case of $N_{e^-}\,=\,+\infty$ corresponded to a direct usage of the simulated $I_{\vec{r}_s}\left(\vec{q}\right)$.

-WDD retrieval of the projected potential $\mu^{WDD}\left(\vec{r}\right)$, expressed in V$\cdot$nm, was performed using the GPRI framework under a Wiener parameter $\epsilon\,=\,10^{-6}$, as used in subsection \ref{subsec:extractableinformation} and ref. \cite{LalandecRobert2025}.
+WDD retrieval of the projected potential $\mu^{WDD}\left(\vec{r}\right)$, expressed in V$\cdot$nm, was performed using the GPRI framework under a Wiener parameter $\epsilon\,=\,10^{-6}$, as used in subsection \ref{subsec:extractableinformation}.
 Results are provided in fig. \ref{fig:demonstration}.

-With regards to the prior generation of $G^{WDD}_{\vec{q}}\left(\vec{r}\right)$, following the explanations given in subsection \ref{subsec:numericalaspects}, the kernel radius of the initial calculation windows, i.e. both along $\vec{r}$ and $\vec{R}$, were given values of $16\,\delta r_{Abbe}$.
+With regards to the prior generation of $G^{WDD}_{\vec{q}}\left(\vec{r}\right)$, following the process explained in appendix 1, the kernel radius of the initial calculation windows, i.e. both along $\vec{r}$ and $\vec{R}$, were given values of $16\,\delta r_{Abbe}$.
 The final $\vec{r}$-wise cutoff, limiting the updated region around scan positions $\vec{r}_s$, was done under $8\,\delta r_{Abbe}$.
 This latter step was accompanied by a multiplication with a Hann window, reaching zero at the radial edge of the conserved area.
 Furthermore, the simulated counts were treated under a scattering vector limit of $4\,q_A$, making use of an extensive dark field range.
 Under this somewhat demanding set of parameters, an optimal reconstruction accuracy could be ensured, avoiding spatial restriction-induced modifications of frequency transfer \cite{Yu2022a}.
 More generally, in practical applications, a variety of choices can be made to balance this aspect with processing speed and memory usage.
-In this instance, each final guide function represented a grid of 82 by 82 pixels.